smgpulse007/CRS/Basic_CRSGuide.md

 - **Documentation:** Document the setup, configuration, and operation of your CRS.
 - **Training:** Train staff on how to interact with the CRS and interpret its outputs.

-Building a basic CRS is an ongoing process that involves continuous refinement and adaptation to new threats.
-Start small and gradually expand the system's capabilities as you gain more insights and experience.